 "I booked my trip through a travel agency website that looked legitimate,” Frolander says.
 The only red flag: fine print on Page 5 of her ticket saying she couldn't contest the reservation once purchased.
 “When my granddaughter checked online, she traced the website to a travel agency with a very bad history with the Better Business Bureau,” Frolander says.
 Her credit card company investigated and agreed to refund her money.

 Scammers are constantly looking for ways to part people from their money, and, unfortunately, have found lucrative targets among travelers.

-Here's how experts say you can avoid five current travel scams.
+Here's how experts say you can avoid six current travel scams.

 1. Free or rock-bottom deals

-Phone calls, emails and postcards with enticing travel offers look tempting, but a deal that's way under the value of a trip — like five nights in a hotel plus airfare to Maui for $200 — means it's probably a scam, says Amy Nofziger, AARP anti-fraud expert.
+Phone calls, emails and postcards with enticing travel offers are tempting, but a deal that's way under the value of a trip — like five nights in a hotel plus airfare to Maui for $200 — means it's probably a scam, says Amy Nofziger, AARP's anti-fraud expert.